MatthewGerber/rlai/docs/ch_5.md

     improvement.
 Passing `1` will result in the Monte Carlo ES (Exploring Starts) algorithm.
     :param update_upon_every_visit: See `rlai.gpi.monte_carlo.evaluation.evaluate_q_pi`.
     :param planning_environment: Not support.
 Will raise exception if passed.
-    :param make_final_policy_greedy: Whether or not to make the agent's final policy greedy with respect to the q-values that have been learned, regardless of the value of epsilon used to estimate the q-values.
+    :param make_final_policy_greedy: Whether to make the agent's final policy greedy with respect to the q-values that have been learned, regardless of the value of epsilon used to estimate the q-values.
     :param thread_manager: Thread manager.
 The current function (and the thread running it) will wait on this manager before starting each iteration.
 This provides a mechanism for pausing, resuming, and aborting training.
 Omit for no